manselmi/notes/docs/tar-ssh.md

 popd -q
 ```

 Now that we've modified the necessary files, let's prepare to archive them.
-First, make a copy the
+First, make a copy of
-original manifest and add any new files to include them in the archive.
-Pathnames must not have a
+the original manifest and add any new files to include them in the archive.
+Pathnames must not have
-trailing slash.
+a trailing slash.

 ``` shell
 cp -- "${MANIFEST_ORIGINAL}" "${MANIFEST_MODIFIED}"